Isaac-PM/fast-debian-mirror-selector/README.md

 ### Running the script

-Depending in the script was dowloades, it may need to be extracted first.
+Depending on the way the script was dowloaded, it may need to be extracted first.

 After that is done, the script needs to be made executable by running `chmod +x fast-debian-mirror-selector.sh` in the terminal.